-Maltreatment means the act of any person who deprives any pet of necessary sustenance or inflicts unnecessary pain and/or suffering upon any pet, or causes these things to be done.
+Maltreatment means the act of any person who deprives any pet of necessary sustenance or a dog with shelter, or inflicts unnecessary pain and/or suffering upon any pet, or causes these things to be done.
 This shall include failure of a pet owner to provide, or seek, medical care that would prevent unnecessary pain and/or suffering upon any pet.